 Atherton joined Textron Systems after five years with Bell Helicopter.
 In her most recent role, she was the executive vice president, Military Business, where she was responsible for providing strategic direction and overall management for all government programs and business development efforts.
 Prior to that role, Atherton was the vice president, Global Military Development, where she led the company’s domestic and international military business development activities.
 She also held several other positions within Military Programs, including V-22 program manager and director of Military Programs.
 Prior to joining Bell Helicopter, Atherton was the vice president of Area Attack at Textron Systems, where she also served as the vice president of Business Development.

 Before her career with Textron, Atherton spent eight years at Air Combat Command’s Directorate of Requirements, helping to shape the budget and operational requirements and needs for the Combat Air Forces and was a contracting officer in the U.S. Air Force.

 Atherton earned a Master’s in Business Administration from the Mason School of Business at The College of William and Mary and a bachelor’s degree in Legal Studies from the U.S. Air Force Academy.
-Atherton is a Presidential Leadership Scholar.
-She also serves on the Board of Trustees for the Air Force Aid Society and on the Board of Directors for Boulder Crest.
-Atherton also completed Textron’s Senior Executive Leadership Programs at the Thunderbird School of Global Management as well as Duke University’s Fuqua School of Business.
+She is a Presidential Leadership Scholar, and serves on the Board of Trustees for the Air Force Aid Society.
+She has also completed Textron’s Senior Executive Leadership Programs at the Thunderbird School of Global Management as well as Duke University’s Fuqua School of Business.